h5netcdf/h5netcdf/README.rst

     - Algorithms other than gzip
     - Scale-offset filters

-By default, h5netcdf does not allow writing files using any of these features, as files with such features are not readable by other netCDF tools.
+By default [*]_, h5netcdf will not allow writing files using any of these features, as files with such features are not readable by other netCDF tools.
-(For backwards compatibility, this is currently only a warning, but in h5netcdf v0.5 we will raise ``h5netcdf.CompatibilityError``.
-Use ``invalid_netcdf=False`` to switch to the new behavior.)

 However, these are still valid HDF5 files.
 If you don't care about netCDF compatibility, you can use these features by setting ``invalid_netcdf=True``